bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 property.
 In this case, the two primary elements used to underline text are ins and u.

-The ins element is used to identify text that has been recently **added to the document**, and the u element simply refers to an **unarticulated annotation**.
+The ins element is used to identify text that has been recently <b>added to the document</b>, and the u element simply refers to an <b>unarticulated annotation</b>.

 For more semantic code, the ins element may be used with the cite and datetime attributes.
 The datetime attribute identifies when